Our roadmap to 2040

 Want to checkout your carbon footprint?
 You can view estimated CO2e* shipping emissions at package and account levels with FedEx® Sustainability Insights.

-*Source: 2024 Environmental, Social, Governance Report (Unless otherwise noted, data covers each of our operating companies and all geographies in our 2023 fiscal year, which ended May 31, 2023.)
+*Source: 2025 Corporate Responsibility Report (Unless otherwise noted, data covers each of our operating companies and all geographies in our 2024 fiscal year, which ended May 31, 2024.)